What’s a representative example

-The Representative APR allows you to compare one credit card against another and replaced the ‘typical APR’ previously used for this purpose.
-It’s usually the card purchase interest rate that’s used for the Representative APR for credit cards.
+The representative APR allows you to compare one credit card against another.
+It’s usually the card purchase interest rate that’s used for the representative APR for credit cards.

-A Representative example is used to show the typical costs associated with a particular credit card, and shows you how much it could cost you if you borrowed £1,200 over a year.
+A representative example is used to show the typical costs associated with a particular credit card, and shows you how much it could cost if you borrowed £1,200 over a year.

 It will include:

-- The card purchase APR (not transfer rates) and whether this is fixed or variable.
+- The purchase rate (not transfer rates) and whether they’re fixed or variable.

-- The example shows the Representative APR, whether this is fixed or variable.
+- The example shows the representative APR and whether it’s fixed or variable.